What Is Special Education?

 Navigating Special Education Services

 Indeed, the special education system can be overwhelming to parents who are just starting to navigate it.
-Between the many acronyms and the sheer volume of information, it is common for parents to feel overwhelmed or lost.
+Between the many acronyms used in the program and the sheer volume of information, it is common for parents to feel overwhelmed or lost.

 The good news is that there are several resources available to help you ensure that your child is getting the best education possible.
 If you have questions or concerns, your child’s teacher, counselor, or principal should be able to help.